This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - More fatigue (tired) than usual

 - Frequent bladder, vaginal, or skin infections

 - More weight gain than your healthcare provider suggests during your pregnancy

 - Nausea or vomiting

-- Feeling more sleepy than usual or becoming confused
+- You are more sleepy than usual or become confused.

 Check your blood sugar level as directed:

 - You will be taught how to check a small drop of blood in a glucose monitor.
 Ask your healthcare provider when and how often to check your blood sugar level during the day.
 You may need to check your blood sugar level at least 3 times each day.

 - Ask your healthcare provider what your blood sugar levels should be before and after you eat.
 He or she may suggest that your blood sugar level should be at or below 95 mg/dL before you eat.
 The level may need to be at or below 140 mg/dL 1 hour after you eat or at or below 120 mg/dL 2 hours after you eat.
 Write down your results, and show them to your healthcare provider.
 He or she may use the results to make changes to your medicine, food, and exercise schedules.